A diced fuyu persimmon would be a great addition. Red wine is more commonly used for sangría, but my favorite is white wine or Cava.

 In this recipe, the quinoa is cooked pilaf-style, where the grains are tossed in oil before adding a measured amount of liquid, bringing it to a boil and simmering it with a lid on until all of the liquid is absorbed.

-This cranberry sauce, with its balance of sweet and tart flavors, is an excellent complement to Thanksgiving turkey.
+This cranberry sauce has a balance of sweet and tart flavors that perfectly complement a Thanksgiving turkey.
 It's also very good with roast chicken or pork.
 If you can get your hands on Royal Blenheim dried apricots, they will repay you in flavor for their sometimes steep purchase price.

 I am especially fond of this dish that my husband John and I have created together to honor our respective food traditions.
 Pecans are a common ingredient in North Carolina, the state where he was born and raised, and they pair beautifully with pancetta, the flavor building block of choice for this Umbrian cook.
 One tip: if you have a lot of last-minute cooking, you can clean and blanche the sprouts the previous day.
 After shocking them in ice and drying them well, place them in a container lined with paper towels to continue absorbing the moisture.